 Therefore, watch time and session time are probably more important in optimizing your YouTube channel and brand.
-The algorithm “follows the audience, matching each YouTube visitor to the videos they're most likely to enjoy and maximizes their viewing time.
+The algorithm “follows the audience, matching each YouTube visitor to the videos they're most likely to enjoy and maximizing their viewing time.
 You don't need to go into metrics, for example, if watching a YouTube video again increases watch time.
 If you're signed in, YouTube will easily recognize that you're watching the video, and if you watch it too many times, all views won't be taken into account.
 Also, you should know why watch hours decrease.

-Since YouTube wants to ensure that its videos are viewed by real people and not by a robot that tries to bias the view count, a video viewing system has been created to separate legitimate views from the rest.
+Since YouTube wants to ensure that its videos are viewed by real people and not by robots that try to bias the view count, a video viewing system has been created to separate legitimate views from the rest.
 A higher number of views on YouTube means that a greater number of viewers are accessing and watching your video.
 The views will only be recognized as coming from the same user if the video is being viewed from different devices with the same YouTube account logged in.
 Do you want to know if rewatching a YouTube video increases watch time?
 Read this post to find out more!